cnlohr/mini-rv32ima/README.md

  * Being able to run it elsewhere.
  * Mention assembly language.
 (Baremetal)
  * Talk about Makefiles.
+ * Mention license and file at the end - encourage others.

 ## WSL notes.
  * You can't have spaces in your paths.
 Try this: